Celso93/fireship/README.md

 git pull = git fecth + merge

 git merge
-- To use Git merge you need to be in branch that will receive the change
+- To use Git merge you need to be in branch that will receive the change;
 - You can accept the incomming changes, accept both or decline the incomming change;
 - git merge --abort (revert the merge)